OCLD Interview Questions with Answers

 30. MALT: It is a germinated cereal.

-31. RESTED:- It means leaving aside in a cask without disturbing.
+31. RESTED: It means leaving aside in a cask without disturbing.

 32. EASTERS: They are volatile compounds formed when acids interact with alcohol.
-They give a bouquet of wines and spirits.
+They give out a bouquet of wines and spirits.

 33. VAT: It is a container, often wood, used for fermentation and aging.